kuzzleio/documentation-old/src/sdk-reference/collection/fetch-document.md

 }
 ```

-Retrieves a single stored document using its unique document ID.
+Retrieves a single stored document using its unique document ID, and returns it as a [Document](/sdk-reference/document/) object.

+---

-## fetchDocument(documentId, [options], callback)
+### fetchDocument(documentId, [options], callback)

 | Arguments | Type | Description |
 |---------------|---------|----------------------------------------|